 Additional presentations will be added but currently the displays feature 6 programs.
 These 6 were chosen as they feature trivia not known by many Apollo fans.
 Did you know the Lunar Module ( LM ) almost ran out of fuel during the first moon landing?
 How did they take the Lunar Rover to the moon?
 How would it fit in the LM?
 What is the BBQ roll you have heard mentioned in movies like Apollo 13?
 Was there an abort system on the Saturn V rocket in case of a malfunction during launch?
 These are all topics address in holographic form.

-Visitors to NASA’s Kennedy Space Center can now interact with two new Hologram Projectors.
-The 3D Holographic Projectors create projections floating in mid air.
+Visitors to NASA’s Kennedy Space Center can now interact with two new additions to the theme park/museum.
+Two Hologram projectors at NASA / Kennedy Space Center are giving guests the opportunity to learn about the Apollo missions via projections floating in mid air.
 The new dual sided exhibits feature Trade Show Holograms new Ultra Bright Technology.
-This new system projects bright HD quality video even in bright trade show environments.
+This new hologram design projects bright HD quality video even in bright trade show environments.

 The new displays are proving popular with Kennedy Space Center guests.
 Visitors can see 3D presentations related to various aspects of the Apollo Space Program.
 Presentations include trivia on how the Lunar Rover was delivered to the moon, the Apollo 11 flight path and the Launch abort system designed to rescue the Command Module should the Saturn V rocket fail during launch in addition to other Apollo presentations.

-The 3D exhibits were designed and built by Trade Show Holograms, a company specializing in holographic effects for the trade show booth industry.
+The 3D exhibits were designed and built by Trade Show Holograms, a company specializing in holographic effects for the trade show booth industry and normally offer them as rentals.
 The displays are proving popular with guests visiting the Kennedy Space Center in Titusville, FL.
 The combination of the 3D projection floating in mid air, the informative narrative and the surprising Apollo Mission trivia guests can use modern technology to learn about the Apollo missions.

-With preparations underway at the Kennedy Space Center to celebrate the 50th anniversary of the Apollo 11 historic moon landing new interactive holographic displays have been added to the visitor centers Saturn 5 exhibit.
+With preparations underway at the Kennedy Space Center to celebrate the 50th anniversary of the Apollo 11 historic moon landing new interactive holographic displays have been added to the visitor center’s Saturn 5 exhibit.
+The Kennedy Space Center Holograms offer first time and repeat visitors a new and high tech way to learn about Apollo 11 mission trivia and historical facts.